enkidevs/curriculum/Java/Fundamentals/modifiers/java-modifiers.md

 ---
 ## Content

-**Modifiers** are keywords used during declaration that can change the variable/method/class behavior.
+**Modifiers** are keywords used during declaration that can change the variable/method/class behaviour.

 In the previous insights, there were some words used that were not explained, such as:
 ```